qbead/qbeadWebsite/content/book/stepcounter.md

 ::: further-reading
 Other interesting features would be to show different colors when the detected acceleration is too small to be counted.
 Moreover, you can use the colors of the small LEDs to give more information.
 :::

+## Virtual SpinWheel

+You can use this simulation of a SpinWheel to play with the code without uploading it to a physical device.
+After clicking "Run", you can grab the image of the SpinWheel and shake it to have the virtual device respond to that motion.

 <link rel="stylesheet" href="/simspinwheel/simspinwheel.css">
 <script src='/simspinwheel/simspinwheel.js'></script>